 You need to play an active role in what people read about you online and protect your reputation.
 Here are some tips to bear in mind:

 - Variety is key.
-There is more to online reviews than just Yelp, Google and Facebook also give customers the opportunity to rate your business and you need to pay attention to all of them.
+There is more to online reviews than just Yelp, Google and Facebook also give customers the opportunity to rate your business and you need to pay attention to all of them like this Austin moving company has done.

 - Timing is everything.
 Is that 5-star review from 2008 or from last week?
 Recent reviews are viewed more favorably by customers and search engines so it is in your best interest to encourage reviews.
 Add links to your Yelp profile on your website, put signature links on email to allow customers to review you on Facebook or Google.